Alex Riberas

 Alex Riberas Bou (born 27 January 1994) is a Spanish racing driver.
-He currently competes in the FIA World Endurance Championship and IMSA Sportscar Championship for Aston Martin THOR Team.
+He currently competes in the FIA World Endurance Championship and the IMSA Sportscar Championship for Aston Martin THOR Team.

 Career

 Karting

 Riberas began karting in Spain in 2007.
 He became a member of the junior program for Circuit de Barcelona-Catalunya in 2009.
 Riberas had moderate success in karting, gaining some race victories.

 Single-seaters

 Formula Renault 2.0

 Riberas (2nd car) competing at the Hungaroring in 2010.

-Riberas made his debut in the Eurocup Formula Renault 2.0 championship in 2010, where he finished 8th in the championship.
-Riberas competed in the series in 2011 and 2012 as well, with a best championship finish of 6th in 2011 and earning a race victory in 2011.
+Riberas made his debut in the Eurocup Formula Renault 2.0 championship in 2010, where he finished eighth in the championship.
+Riberas competed in the series in 2011 and 2012 as well, with a best championship finish of sixth in 2011 and earning a race victory in 2011.

 Riberas also made one-off appearances in the Formula Renault 2.0 UK series in 2010, the Formula Renault 2.0 NEC championship in 2011 and 2012, and the Formula Renault 2.0 Alps championship in 2011.